 Research commissioned for the Youth Pathways Action Plan Taskforce highlighted the success of mentoring and its potential to improve young people's transitions.
-In its Report, the Taskforce said "there is considerable value in encouraging mentoring programmes for young people".
+In its Report, the Taskforce said "there is considerable value in encouraging mentoring programs for young people".
 Based on the research it commissioned, the Taskforce set out a range of attributes of successful mentoring projects that will be used to inform the development of the Mentor Marketplace initiative.

 Mentoring works.
 There is a range of initiatives already happening that have proven successful.
 Examples include the Launceston College in Tasmania, which focuses on young people facing some trauma or crisis, and the Plan-it Youth pilot on the NSW Central Coast which integrates mentoring with school-to-work planning.
 The Mentor Marketplace is an opportunity to bring knowledge together and to build on the success of existing programs.

 The Mentor Marketplace is going to complement existing programs and develop good practice principles that enhance the effectiveness of programs and maximise the benefits for young participants.
 The Commonwealth will work with key non-government organisations to implement the program.

 C3.
 Expanding the supply of healthy indigenous housing

 July 2001-June 2002 - The Commonwealth Government will negotiate with State and Territory Governments about the detail and implementation of the initiative.

 July 2002-05 Funding allocated to States and Territories.

 The quality of housing and related services, such as power and water supplies, will be improved in rural and remote indigenous communities.